 NEIWPCC works with the Water Quality Standards Workgroup to help states provide a unified regional response to proposed rules through comment letters, and then facilitates discussions on how states can best approach implementation once the rules are finalized.

-For more information on water quality standards and our workgroup, contact Jasper Hobbs, the coordinator of our Water Quality Standards Workgroup.
+For more information on water quality standards and our workgroup, contact Emma Gildesgame, the coordinator of our Water Quality Standards Workgroup.